- 1 Asheville, North Carolina

 Shelter Island, New York

 The 12-square-mile atoll sits between the tony North Fork and the Hamptons—but feels a hushed world away (more than a third of the area is fiercely protected by the Nature Conservancy).
 Here, it’s all about unwinding, from the golden-sand beaches and hiking paths to farm fresh produce and sunset cocktails.
-The island’s newest place to bed down is Chequit Hotel, with 37 shabby-chic rooms, C.O.
+The island’s newest place to bed down is Chequit Inn, with 37 shabby-chic rooms, C.O.
 Bigelow toiletries, and complimentary breakfast.
 For dinner, don't miss the Montauk pearl oysters and lobster pot pie at Vine Street Café (or pick up goodies to go at the food market out back).

 Say "no" to FOMO.